 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Through our knowledge of each child and formative assessments the EYFS team plan exciting and engaging activities that will move the children’s learning forward.
-This may involve following a class theme where we take advantage of cross curricular links in order to combine transferable skills and develop a wide-ranging vocabulary which underpins the children’s learning.
-This may also include following children’s interests and making the most of those focused moments where the teaching and learning can be maximised with the teacher.
-Each year creates its own unique blend of whole class, guided, adult directed play and child-initiated play activities dependent on the nature and needs of the class of individuals.
+This involves following class themes where we take advantage of cross curricular links in order to combine transferable skills and develop a wide-ranging vocabulary which underpins the children’s learning.
+Our pedagogy also includes following children’s interests and making the most of those focused moments where the teaching and learning can be maximised with the teacher.
+Each day creates its own unique blend of whole class, guided, adult-directed play and child-initiated play activities dependent on the nature and needs of the class of individuals.

 A vital aspect in the development of essential knowledge and skills is the use of continuous provision.
 This gives the children an opportunity to develop taught skills throughout the year on a daily basis.
 Continuous provision practise and principles support children to develop key life skills such as independence, innovation, creativity, enquiry, analysis and problem solving.
-During the school day, children will have opportunity to work independently, collaboratively with their friends and with members of staff.
+During the day, children will have opportunity to work independently, collaboratively with their peers and with members of staff.
 Play is highly valued in the development of children’s personal, social and emotional skills.
 It underpins all aspects of children’s learning.
-Children have opportunities to explore, rehearse and practice skills through child initiated and child led play.
-Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and in our outdoor area.
-Our outdoor areas are used all year round and in most weather conditions.
-The children’s learning is enriched and extended at Forest School and other trips coordinated throughout the year.
+The environment is carefully planned and our outdoor areas are used all year round.
+The children’s learning is enriched and extended at Forest School and by attending a variety of educational visits such as, Theatre Severn, Home Farm and The Owl Centre.

 Reading

 - We focus on reading in nursery and reception by: listening to stories, poems and rhymes we believe inspire children’s imagination, develop their language, vocabulary and comprehension.
-We read both fiction and non-fiction books and encourage children to bringing in books they have enjoyed at home to share.
+We encourage children to bring in books that they have enjoyed at home to share and we also invite parents/family members in to be our ‘Mystery Reader’ and share a story with the whole class – Our Little Owls look forward to these sessions immensely!

-- We offer phonics advice for parents to upskill them for when they listen to their child read at home which we encourage daily.
-Children always have a phonetically decodable book at their working level to take home as well as a selection available online.
-Children also take a ‘choice’ book home from a selection in class to continue a wider range of reading for pleasure and at home.
+- We offer phonics advice through our Twinkl Phonics workshop for parents when their children start in Reception.
+This is very useful for parents as it prepares them for when they listen to their child read at home which we encourage daily.
+Children always have a phonetically decodable book at their working level to take home as well as a class book to promote a love of books and reading.
+They are rewarded for reading at home regularly with a hot chocolate at our Starbooks Cafe.

 - We read to the children several times a day, encouraging a passion for reading.
-The children can access books throughout the day through the continuous provision and we put great value on reading for pleasure.
+The children can access books during continuous provision.

-- We take a systematic approach to the teaching of phonics and reading through the use of Bug Club Phonics and other activities that support the planned, structured delivery.
+- We take a systematic approach to the teaching of phonics and reading through the use of Twinkl Phonics.

 Writing

 - Writing for a purpose is given high priority when planning opportunities for writing activities.
 Children make their own and whole class books, signs, information posters, invitations and letters.
-We share these with their intended audience.
-Children are encouraged to see themselves as writers, authors and poets.
+Tawny Owls even write Christmas cards to the people of the village and deliver them by hand!

 - Expectations for writing are continually developed and extended throughout the year considering learning opportunities given and ability of the child.
-We take time to look back though work with children and celebrate the progress they have made.
+Progress is monitored and celebrated regularly by initiatives like our ‘Handwriting Hero’.

 Mathematics

-- Maths activities in EYFS are extremely practical and take place throughout all areas of the learning environment,
+- Maths activities in the EYFS are practical and take place throughout all areas of the learning environment.

 Early Learning Goals

-At the end of the reception year we use these goals to assess your child’s level of development.
+At the end of the reception year we use the Early Learning Goals to assess your child’s level of development.
 If they are confident and secure within these goals they are assessed as expected.
 If they are working towards these goals they are emerging.
 These assessments are based on what the child can do independently.

 Early Learning Goals